clover/codelab-remote-pay-cloud/README.md

 ### Implement a CloverConnectorListener

 We canonically refer to the WebSocket connection we've now created as the `cloverConnector` API.
 In order to send data from your POS to the Clover device, you will invoke methods on the `cloverConnector`.
-You have already become familiar with `cloverConnector.initializeConnection()`.
+You have already become familiar with `cloverConnector#initializeConnection()` and `cloverConnector#message()`.

 However, one-way communication is not enough.
 The device will also need to send payloads of data to your POS through the same WebSocket connection.
 You'll need to implement a `CloverConnectorListener` to respond to events, keep track of the device's state, and know if transactions succeeded or failed.
 Our POS will receive information about the Clover device by implementing a number of different callbacks.